Call Today! Free Immediate Response 818-781-1570

 PC 21510 makes it a crime to carry a switchblade, possess one in your vehicle, or offer to sell or loan one to another person.

-• Anyone does any of the following acts with a switchblade knife that has blade of two or more inches in length is guilty of a misdemeanor crime; (a) Possesses the knife in any motor vehicle in a public place; (b) Carries the knife on their person; (c) Sells, offers for sale, loans, or gives the knife to another person.
+California Penal Code 21510 PC says, "Anyone does any of the following acts with a switchblade knife that has blade of two or more inches in length is guilty of a misdemeanor crime; (a) Possesses the knife in any motor vehicle in a public place; (b) Carries the knife on their person; (c) Sells, offers for sale, loans, or gives the knife to another person."

-California Penal Code Section 17235 legally describes a "switchblade knife" as a knife with an appearance of a pocketknife with a blade two or more inches that can be released automatically with a flick of a button, pressure on the handle, or just a flip of the wrist.
+California Penal Code 17235 defines a "switchblade knife" as a knife with the appearance of a pocketknife, but with a blade that is two inches or more in length and can be released automatically by a button, pressure on the handle, or a simple flip of the wrist.
+Many types of other knives would qualify as a switchblade, such as a:

-• gravity knife,
+• Gravity knife,

-• spring blade knife,
+• Spring blade knife,

-• butterfly knife, and
+• Butterfly knife, and

-• batanga knife.
+• Batanga knife.

 What Does PC 21510 Make Unlawful?